 Learning from previous experience and other disciplines will always benefit you.
 You may find you naturally begin to compare the differences to your previous style(s) and etiquette, however, this can be more damaging than good depending on your expectations.
 All we ask is for you to enter with an open mind and with a clean slate.
 We train in the traditional way based on traditional Shaolin culture.
 You may have to relearn different styles of punching, kicking, stances and forms which can have an affect on your muscle memory, especially if you have been training in a particular style for a very long time.
 With patience and practice, you will get there!

 Every new member is requested to fill out a medical form where you can state any current or previous injuries/illnesses and medication you may be taking.
 You must also speak to Shifu Matt or Kim-Leng about this, just in case of an emergency, or if we need to tailor your training to suit your needs.
 We believe all training sessions should be open to everyone regardless of their ability, age or background.
 Generally, we ask you to listen to your body during your training — the closer in tune with your body you are, the more you will be able to understand what it needs.
 We hold Taiji and Qi Gong classes that are massively beneficial for your health.
 These are soft, flowing, peaceful movements that focus on specific breathing techniques to help regulate the body’s ‘Chi’, stimulating your body’s immune system, strengthening your internal organs, and improving your mental and physical wellbeing and awareness.
 We encourage all our students to attend Taiji and Qi Gong class not only for their health, but to help with their Kung Fu training.
 You cannot have hard, without soft — after practising in Taiji and Qi Gong, you will gain a better understanding of your Kung Fu, increase your stamina, suppleness, muscle strength and focus.
-Qi Gong classes take place every Friday, Taiji classes take place outdoors once a month as a 3 hour class that also incorporates Qi Gong, Silk-Reeling and Meditation practice.
+Both Taiji and Qi Gong classes take place every Friday for you to practice Silk-Reeling, Meditation and grounding movements.

 Please bring some comfortable stretchy jogging bottoms or leggings (preferably black), a t-shirt or vest top, and supportive sports trainers.
 After you’ve had your first four initial lessons and if you wish to continue your training with us, you will be required to become a member and have a uniform.
 This will include a Hu Long Temple t-shirt, black Kung-Fu trousers, and a pair of Kung-Fu shoes.
 If you are training in Sanda as well, you will be required to wear protective gear.
 This includes a gum-shield and gloves for light / no contact.
 Semi or Full-contact requires a gum-sheild, gloves, head-guard, body-guard, groin-guard and optional shin-pads (All of this is mandatory for children).
 We do not sell protective equipment, however, you can purchase them from Blitz